wp-plugins/testimonial-rotator/readme.txt

 * Ability to show the Add Rotator section based on User Role
 * New Settings section
 * New hooks

-= Documentation =
-Help documents and code snippets can be viewed at http://halgatewood.com/docs/plugins/testimonial-rotator/

 == Installation ==